circleci/circleci-docs/jekyll/_cci2/docker-compose.md

 * TOC
 {:toc}

-The `docker-compose` utility is [pre-installed in the CircleCI convenience images][pre-installed].
+The `docker-compose` utility is [pre-installed in the CircleCI convenience images][pre-installed] and machine executors.
 If you're using another image, you can install it into your [primary container][primary-container] during the job execution with the Remote Docker Environment activated by adding the following to your [`config.yml`]({{ site.baseurl }}/2.0/configuration-reference/) file:

 ```
 - run: